python/cpython/Doc/library/optparse.rst

   Included in the standard library since before the initial Python 1.0 release.
 * :mod:`optparse`: a declarative replacement for ``getopt`` that provides equivalent functionality without requiring each application to implement its own procedural option parsing logic.
-First included in the standard library since the Python 2.3 release.
+Included in the standard library since the Python 2.3 release.
 * :mod:`argparse`: a more opinionated alternative to ``optparse`` that provides more functionality by default, at the expense of reduced application